DoctorWkt/FISC/Docs/journal.md

 In other words, it's the *combination* of the `~UD` and the register's value which controls the Carry/Borrow Out.
-When the lower counter is incrementing and the lower register's value is $FF, the lower counter's `~CBO` goes low.
-Similarly, when the lower counter is decrementing and the lower register's value is $00, the lower counter's `~CBO` goes low.
+When the lower counter is incrementing and the lower counter's value is $FF, the lower counter's `~CBO` goes low.
+Similarly, when the lower counter is decrementing and the lower counter's value is $00, the lower counter's `~CBO` goes low.
 Otherwise, the lower counter's `~CBO` stays high.

 Here is the way I've wired up the two '469s for the Stack pointer in FISC: